JayCanuck/enyo-ext/README.md

 AltMVC
 --------
-> A lightweight MVC freeflow view/controller structure that allows for interbound view/controller components on any version of EnyoJS.
+> A lightweight MVC freeflow view/controller library focusing on view structures that allows for interbound view/controller components on any version of EnyoJS.

 Audio
 --------